dgraph-io/dgraph-docs/content/clients/overview.md

     parent = "clients"
 +++

+Dgraph provides language-specific clients to communicate with Dgraph clusters using Go, C#, Java, JavaScript, Python and raw HTTP calls.
+Dgraph also supports the GraphQL specification, so any 3rd party GraphQL library can also communicate with Dgraph.

+### GUI Clients
+Here we are describing programmatic language bindings, not GUI clients.
+Dgraph does provide two web-based graphical clients (GUIs) to edit and submit queries and mutations.
+The first is
+[Ratel]({{< relref "ratel">}}) and the second is the [Dgraph cloud GUI](https://cloud.dgraph.io) which has the ability to submit queries and perform other functions.

 ## Implementation

-Clients can communicate with the server in two different ways:
+Clients can communicate with the server using two different technologies:

 - **Via [gRPC](http://www.grpc.io/):** internally this uses [Protocol Buffers](https://developers.google.com/protocol-buffers) (the proto file used by Dgraph is located at [api.proto](https://github.com/dgraph-io/dgo/blob/master/protos/api.proto)).

-- **Via HTTP:** there are various endpoints, each accepting and returning JSON.
+- **Via HTTP:** Dgraph exposes various endpoints, each accepting and returning JSON.
   There is a one to one correspondence between the HTTP endpoints and the gRPC service methods.

 It's possible to interface with Dgraph directly via gRPC or HTTP.
-However, if a client library exists for you language, this will be an easier option.
+However, if a client library exists for your language, that will be an easier option.

 {{% notice "tip" %}}
 For multi-node setups, predicates are assigned to the group that first sees that